 Volatile organic chemicals, otherwise known as VOCs, are carbon-containing compounds that evaporate easily.
 VOCs are used in a wide variety of human activities, including oil and gas production.
 If you own a water well in an area where oil and gas production activities take place, you may want to test your water for VOC’s.
 For more information, check out the Volatile Organic Compounds & Drinking Water FAQ Sheet

 Not sure if your property is located near an oil/gas production field?
-Check out the California Division of Oil, Gas, & Geothermal Resources Well Finder.
+Check out the California Geologic Energy Management Division (CalGEM) Well Finder

 Information on Groundwater Quality in Ventura County

 Interested in water quality in Ventura County?
 Check out the following links!

 - Ventura County Public Works Agency Annual Groundwater Report

 - Water Quality Association Fact Sheets - (Drinking water contaminants and common treatment technologies)

 - State Water Resources Control Board Division of Drinking Water

 - Drinking Water Watch Website for California Public Water Systems

 - State DDW Residential Water Treatment Devices Homepage

 - Bottled & Vended Water - California Department of Public Health, Food and Drug Branch